schb998/AFOProject/README.md

 # AFOProject
-This workflow works for treadmill
+This workflow works for the treadmill